 Important Dates for the Kingsay family

 This web page shows only a small excerpt of our Kingsay research.
-Another 202 words (14 lines of text) are included under the topic Early Kingsay History in all our PDF Extended History products and printed products wherever possible.
+Another 86 words (6 lines of text) are included under the topic Early Kingsay History in all our PDF Extended History products and printed products wherever possible.

 Kingsay Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kingsay family (pre 1700)

 More information is included under the topic Early Kingsay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Kingsay family

 To escape the political and religious persecution within England at the time, many English families left for the various British colonies abroad.
 The voyage was extremely difficult, though, and the cramped, dank ships caused many to arrive in the New World diseased and starving.
 But for those who made it, the trip was most often worth it.
 Many of the families who arrived went on to make valuable contributions to the emerging nations of Canada and the United States.
 An inquiry into the early roots of North American families reveals a number of immigrants bearing the name Kingsay or a variant listed above: Steven Kingsley, who settled in Salem Massachusetts in 1630; William Kingsley settled in Virginia in 1623; David Kinsey settled with his wife in Pennsylvania in 1682.